 DirectAdmin is a web hosting control panel with three default access levels – admins, resellers, and users.
 The different level has different features.

-- Admins have DNS administration and clustering, IP management, user management, software upgrade, and many more features.
+- Admins have DNS administration and clustering, IP management, user management, software upgrade, etc.

-- Resellers have account and package management, user communication management, system info features.
+- Resellers have an account and package management, user communication, and system info features.

-- Users get file and database management, email administration, FTP management, site backup, and many more features.
+- Users get file and database management, email administration, FTP management, site backup, etc.

-When you install Virtualmin, you get complete features of web hosting stack like web, email, domain, DNS, analytics, reporting, etc. It also offers few exclusive features such as 2-factor authentication, LDAP authentication, command-line management, and many other advanced access controls.
+When you install Virtualmin, you get full features of web hosting stack like web, email, domain, DNS, analytics, reporting, etc. It also offers a few exclusive features such as 2-factor authentication, LDAP authentication, command-line management, and many other advanced access controls.

-Logging into each server one by one and manually checking their operation is really very time-consuming for a user.
-This is why server management has taken so much of our attention over time.
-Remote server administration tools will facilitate you to manage servers on several sites and improve your efficiency.
+Logging into each server and manually checking their operation is very time-consuming for a user.
+Server management has taken so much of our attention over time.

 If you are not ready to install and manage control panel software yourself, you may consider leveraging a cloud-based control panel to manage servers and applications.